Promist-Moon/tp/docs/UserGuide.md

 title: User Guide
 ---

+Tuiniverse is a **desktop app for private freelance one-on-one tuition tutors to manage the contacts of their students.
+It keeps track of the student contact details, lesson details, and payment statuses per student and bills outstanding per month.
-Tuiniverse is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Tuiniverse is optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Tuiniverse can get your contact management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}